kaczors/airflow_1_10_tz_bug/Readme.md

-# Airflow 1.10 timezone chnage bug replication setup
+# Airflow 1.10 timezone change bug replication setup

 We are running Airflow 1.10, we have scheduled ~50 DAGs.
 We are using local timezone, last night when during timezone change (DST change, Sunday 3AM->2AM) scheduler stopped scheduling the dags.
 Scheduler processes were up, but no jobs were scheduler.
 Restart didn't help.
 We had to set up Airflow on clean database.